mcleodc7/mcleodc7/README.md

-- 👋 Hi, I’m @mcleodc7 or you can call me Connor
+- 👋 Hi, my name is Connor, I am a recent grduate from college with a B.A in Cyber Security.
-- 👀 I’m interested in video games, programming in my free time and streaming.
+- 👀 When I am not at work, I am working on side projects, streaming, and going to the gym.
-- 🌱 I’m currently learning and starting my cyber security career
+- 🌱 I am currently moving my way through my field, and hoping to get into security very soon.
 - 💞️ I’m looking to collaborate on side jobs for programming to get me experience up.
-- 📫 How to reach me by shooting me an email @cmcleod6869@gmail.com
+- 📫 The best way to get into contact with me would be sending me an email or shooting me a message on Discord.

 <!---
 mcleodc7/mcleodc7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.